 Dress See Para 202.
 Distance 300 yards.
 No of shots Two sighting shots and seven to count.
 First Prize A Challenge Cup presented in 1928 by His Grace The Duke of Wellington KG GCVO, an engraved silver spoon and an NRA Gold Medal.
-Second Prize Third Prize 4th-100th An engraved spoon and an NRA Silver Medal.
-An engraved spoon and an NRA Bronze Medal.
-An engraved silver spoon (to include 10 spoons reserved for those under 16 years old on the final day of the Schools Meeting).
+Second Prize An engraved spoon and an NRA Silver Medal.
+Third Prize An engraved spoon and an NRA Bronze Medal.